Get insider access

 Phone Calls

-The HiFiMan Sundara 2020 are open-back, planar magnetic headphones designed for neutral sound.
+The HiFiMan Sundara 2020 are open-back, planar magnetic headphones.
 They're the next generation of the HiFiMan Sundara 2018, and the manufacturer advertises redesigning the ear cup padding.
 They're comfortable audiophile headphones that are best suited to listening at home due to their bulky design and lack of a carrying case.
 They also have an impedance of 32 ohms and a sensitivity of 94dB, which is enough to be driven by mobile devices like phones and laptops.
 However, like most open-back audiophile headphones, these headphones perform best when paired with a dedicated amp.

 Our Verdict

 The HiFiMan Sundara 2020 are great for neutral sound.
-Their sound profile is very neutral and well-balanced, although lacking a bit of thump and rumble in the low end due to their open-back design.
+Their sound is well-suited for audiophile use, thanks to smooth, flat mids, which ensure natural vocals and instruments.
+While their treble range is more prone to peaks, they're fairly minor, adding brightness and clarity.
+Their sound lacks a bit of thump and rumble in the low end due to their open-back design, though, which can be a downside if you enjoy genres like EDM and hip-hop.
 Their soundstage is perceived as wide and spacious, which helps them create an immersive audio experience.
 They also deliver sound consistently, so you won't need to readjust them constantly.

 Pros